Prath-0506/HACKING-THE-DESERT-PROJECT/README.md

+# EcoZone 🌱

+**EcoZone** is an all-in-one sustainable community platform designed to promote environmental awareness, encourage eco-friendly actions, and reward users for sustainable practices.
+Built for hackathons with real-world impact in mind, EcoZone helps users track green activities, earn points, and redeem eco-rewards — all in a clean and responsive web experience.

+---
+Install Dependencies
+Before running the project, make sure to install all the required node_modules.
+You must run this step, as node_modules is not included in the repository.

+bash
+2.npm install
+Start the Development Server
+3.npm run dev

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.